flosskosova/foss4g-2023/content/tutorials/venueless.md

 To login, you should have received an email with a login URL that started with *https://2021-foss4g.venueless.events/login/* If you can't find it, check your spam folder.
+You can use that link on different browsers and computers and it will always open your session.

+**Do not share this link with anyone or you may be blocked from the event.**

-We highly recommend you enable notifications in your desktop to make sure you don't miss anything from the event.
+We highly recommend you enable notifications in your desktop to make sure you don't miss anything from the event like private messages and broadcasts.

 ![There should be a notification in your browser](/images/tutorials/notifications.png "")

-#### Profile
+### Profile

 Once you login for the first time, you have to fill your profile.